Drewster1/Getting_and_cleaning_data_assignment/README.md

 5.Run the R script using run_analysis() and after execution of the function has finished, you will see that merged_tidy_data.txt and calculated_tidy_data.txt are the new outputs

-Dependencies
+#Dependencies

 1.R script assumes 'data.table' has been installed using install.packages("data.table")

-More Information
+#More Information

-Data description avaialble at http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones
+Data description avaialble from http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones